 3.Pool with 5 fountains for holy water used people from outside come to pray.

-At the first courtyard is also a pool for public bathing place.
+In the first courtyard is also a pool for a public bathing place.

 Total numbers of shrines are 30 nits currently, after later addition by local people who have the responsibility for the temple.
-The ceremony is performed every 210 days, and fixed date can be read in Balinese calendar.
-There is an old stone sculpture being preserved at the last courtyard of the temple in the form of buffalo.
-The condition of the carving is badly damage, so it can not be observed in detail to fix the type.
-Buffalo in the pantheon of Hindu is considered as the mount of god Shiwa and this animal is called ” Nandi.
+The ceremony is performed every 210 days, and fixed date can be read in the Balinese calendar.